50 Cat Facts That Are Purr-fectly Fascinating

 An orange tabby became mayor of a small Alaskan town called Talkeetna after running uncontested.
 Mayor Stubbs (named so because he doesn’t have a tail) held the office for 20 years!
 And while he didn’t wield any real governmental power, his approval ratings were high among locals and tourists alike.
 Talk about cattitude.

 Their vocabulary consists of over 100 different sounds

 We often think of our cats as being quiet except for the occasional (or frequent) meow, purr, or hiss, but in reality, they’ve got a pretty expansive vocabulary.
 “Cats can make more than 100 vocalizations ranging from a general cry to growl to different variations of meowing,” says Ziskin.

 Cats have distinct sounds for their owners

-Speaking of cats making sounds and being great actors, they can also develop an entire “language” in order to communicate with their owners, notes Watson.
+Speaking of cats making sounds, they can also develop an entire “language” in order to communicate with their owners, notes Watson.
 “Each cat will develop a series of meows or sounds unique to their owner, similar to how dogs can learn different command words based on their trainer,” she explains.
 “Because of this, those that talk to their cat are more likely to have a cat that will be rather vocal.”